 Have you been diagnosed with high cholesterol?
-You’re certainly not alone, as this chronic health condition (also known as hypercholesterolemia) affects more than 70 million adults (over 30%) in the United States alone.
-Although heredity and other uncontrollable factors like age and gender can often influence the development of high cholesterol, evidence has long suggested that modifiable lifestyle behaviors can also have a significant impact.
+Worried about your risk?
+Either way, you’re certainly not alone, as close to 40% of adults worldwide have been diagnosed with this chronic health condition.
+Though heredity and other uncontrollable factors like age and gender can often influence the development of high cholesterol, evidence has long suggested that modifiable lifestyle behaviors can also have a significant impact.

 What Exactly is High Cholesterol?

-High cholesterol is a condition in which there’s too much of a certain type of cholesterol (or lipid) and/or an abundance of triglycerides (fats from foods) floating around in the bloodstream.
+High cholesterol (also known as hypercholesterolemia) is a condition in which there’s too much of a certain type of cholesterol (or lipid) and/or an abundance of triglycerides (fats from foods) floating around in the bloodstream.
 Let me emphasize again the phrase “a certain type of cholesterol” as not all cholesterol is “bad”.

 In fact, cholesterol actually has numerous important functions in the body including the maintenance of cell integrity and the production of steroid sex hormones, vitamin D, and bile acids, which are needed for healthy digestion.